Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Vietnamese Dictionary (Nguyen Nhu Y): "give and take - Exchange, treat equally, on the basis of mutual benefit".

 - Vietnamese dictionary (Le Van Duc): "give and take - bt.
-To give and take with each other, as it should be, to owe favors and repay them".
+To give and take with each other, as it should be, to owe favors must be repaid".

-- Dictionary of Vietnamese idioms and proverbs (Vu Dung group): "give and take: There is a reciprocation when enjoying something in a relationship; To be full, to have a past and present".
+- Dictionary of Vietnamese idioms and proverbs (Vu Dung group): "give and take: There is a reciprocation when enjoying something from someone in a relationship; A full life, with a past and present".

 Here we would like to cite some illustrative texts for "Tit for tat":